guipelder/esp8266_async_webserver/README.md

 note that your old credentials will be erased each time for the
 `WiFi.disconnect(true,true);` in `testasync.ino` file.
 ## Note
-for finding the IP of board you can check your router or alternativly you can use `ip neigh` command in linux or
+for finding the IP of board for the main webpage you can check your router or alternativly you can use `ip neigh` command in linux or
 termux(android terminal emulator)
 for finding the IP.
+(be carefull not to use `https` instead of `http`).
 ## Optional
 to prevent the board from erasing the the credentials change the
 `WiFi.disconnect(true,true);`